 What is garden leave?

 Garden leave is a workplace practice that an employer may introduce during their employees’ notice period.
-During this transition period, employees who give or are given notice of employment termination are informed to stay away from the office.
+In this transition period, the company informs employees who give or receive notice of employment termination to stay away from the office.

 What are the benefits of garden leave for employers?